igrishaev/virtuoso/README.md

 ### pmap(!)

-The `pmap` function acts like the standard `clojure.core/pmap`: it takes a function an a collection (or more collections).
+The `pmap` function acts like the standard `clojure.core/pmap`: it takes a function and a collection (or more collections).
 It opens a new virtual executor and submits each calculation step to the executor.
 The result is a vector of futures.
-The function closes the executor afterwars which leads to blocking untill all the tasks are completed.
+The function closes the executor afterwards, blocking until all the tasks are complete.

 ~~~clojure
 (let [futs